What do you want to learn?

 2. Unique packaging material

 This has both practical and aesthetic applications.
 Some kind of filler is important to help protect your products during transit, especially if they are fragile items.
-It’s also another fantastic branding opportunity to pull together your narrative on the interior and exterior of your package.
+It’s also another fantastic branding opportunity to pull together your narrative on the interior and exterior of your product packaging.
+Packing material could be a simple kraft paper for standard orders or unique packing material for premium packages.

 3. Product presentation